 I didn’t think I would make it…until I got to Royal University Hospital.

 My name is Richard Robin and I’m a farmer near Leask, Saskatchewan.
 I want to start off by saying how truly grateful I am for your past contribution to Royal University Hospital (RUH) as it was your previous support that ensured the Trauma team was there for me when I was rushed to RUH.
 Today I’m asking for you to join me in supporting RUH Foundation’s Mission Possible: Operation New O.R.
 Campaign.
-Your donation will not only help save lives and reduce wait times by building new operating rooms in Saskatchewan’s busiest hospital, but you will also help transform RUH’s recovery and waiting areas to give patients and their families’ privacy and comfort when they (and maybe you) need it most.
+Your donation will help fund new state-of-the-art equipment and other enhancements to the hospital’s operating rooms and associated areas that were built in 1978.
 You can help create a surgical centre of excellence at RUH now for the future.
 I want to tell you why I am so supportive of this campaign.

 In late October 2019, I was doing harvest clean-up in the yard with my cab-less tractor.
 Something got stuck in one of the pedals and I couldn’t stop the tractor.
 It went over an embankment and I was thrown off.
 My body bounced around the loader arm and I landed face-first into the bucket of the tractor.
 I couldn’t see anything because of my injuries and the bleeding, my heart was racing and I couldn’t even yell for help.
 I was alone and terrified.
 That’s all I remember before I passed out.